Skip to Content

 Wildfire Adapted Project Areas

 There are 14 project areas in the Wildfire Adapted project.
-These areas were selected based on wildfire hazard severity, population density, potential for home loss, and consultation with local fire authorities.
-The Wildfire Adapted program is just one effort to reduce the risk of wildfire.
-You can learn more about our other Risk Reduction Programs and Planning Efforts.
+These areas were selected based on wildfire hazard severity, population density, potential for home loss, consultation with local fire authorities, and other factors.
+The Wildfire Adapted project is just one effort to reduce the risk of wildfire.
+You can learn more about our other Risk Reduction Resources and Planning Efforts.

 Wildfire Adapted Project Areas